panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 > `null` is a primitive value that represents *the intentional absence of any object value*.

-If you see `null` (either assigned to a variable or returned by a function), then at that place should have been an object, but for some reason an object wasn't created.
+If you see `null` (either assigned to a variable or returned by a function), then at that place should have been an object, but for some reason, an object wasn't created.

 For example, the function `greetObject()` creates greeting objects, but also can return `null` when an object cannot be created: